EthanNValencia/RaspPi/README.md

 #### Branch: Test_Run_2 | [Video](https://youtu.be/D95GhDzAvH0)
 This was the second data collection session that I ran.
 It ran over 24 hours from 2022-02-15, 17:44:30 to 2022-02-16, 22:06:36.
 I terminated it manually to implement changes.
 Problem: Events 334 and 336 was a pedestrian.
 Solution: Cut new cups to narrow the sensor field.
 Problem: Vehicles that enter and exit the neighborhood at excessive speeds will be detected but the camera will not snap a photo quick enough to capture the speeding vehicles.
-SOlution: Will place the camera at an angle.
+Solution: Will place the camera at an angle.
 Todo: I am going to specify the sequence of motion so that only vehicles entering the neighborhood are registered as detection events.

 #### Branch: Test_Run_3 | [Video](https://youtu.be/H0IJAulo1W4)